Charlie Nicholas' Premier League predictions

 Watch Premier League highlights for free on Sky Sports website and app – you don’t need to be a Sky Sports subscriber

-Charlie Nicholas returns with his Premier League predictions ahead of another bumper weekend of the action, including Liverpool's trip to Manchester United on Renault Super Sunday...
+Charlie Nicholas returns with his Premier League predictions, including Liverpool's trip to Manchester United on Renault Super Sunday...

-Crystal Palace vs Manchester City - Saturday from 5pm on Sky Sports Premier League; Kick-off 5.30pm

 Manchester United vs Liverpool - Renault Super Sunday from 3pm on Sky Sports Premier League; Kick-off 4.30pm